-- The Bendigo Healthcare Group, the tenant, is a public health provider for the State of Victoria under the Health Services Act 1988 - PIP has a 30-year property lease, with inflation linked cash flows

-- There is no occupancy risk - A PIP Fund entity owns the land and retains ownership of the land and buildings at the end of the lease.
+- The Bendigo Healthcare Group, the tenant, is a public health provider for the State of Victoria under the Health Services Act 1988. - PIP entered into a 30-year property lease, with inflation linked cash flows. - There is no occupancy risk carried by PIP. - A PIP Fund 1 entity owns the land and retains ownership of the land and buildings at the end of the lease.

 The Bendigo Healthcare Group employs 3,000 staff and has a A\$300 million annual budget.
-The Bendigo Hospital Project oversaw the completion of a new A\$630 million hospital, which has been fully operational since 2020.
+The Bendigo Hospital Project oversaw the completion of a new